-Day 11 What can we tell you about Dubrovnik that you haven't already read?
+Day 15 What can we tell you about Dubrovnik that you haven't already read?
 Our second rest day sees us chartering a boat for a half-day sailing on the Adriatic, exploring the famous Dubrovnik harbour and shoreline.
-We'll have lunch on board and probably force-feed you some fresh seafood, washed down with a local chardonnay or whatever one quaffs on such occasions.
+We'll spend an hour or so on one of the islands, and if the seas and weather permit, may stop for a swim at the Blue Cave.
+Then we'll drop you at the Old Town for you to explore at your leisure in the afternoon.

-Day 12 We continue our north-westerly direction up the coast, and take a ferry to Hvar Island.
+Day 16 We continue our north-westerly direction up the coast, and take a ferry to Hvar Island.
 We traverse the length of the island to the furthermost tip, to the township of the same name where well-to-do nautical types from around the world sit in alfresco cafes sipping lattes and wondering who let all these bikers in.

-Day 13 will be another rest day with lots of opportunity to relax by the hotel pool, or go shopping, or visit the bars and cafes and restaurants for which Hvar is famous.
-It is a lovely, relaxed, picturesque town, even if you don't know your halyard from your mainsheet.
+Day 17 will be another rest day with lots of opportunity to relax by the hotel pool, or go shopping, or visit the bars and cafes and restaurants for which Hvar is famous.
+It is a lovely, relaxed, picturesque town, even if you don't know your halvard from your mainsheet.

-Day 14 sees us on a late-morning ferry to Split back on the mainland, and we head north past the pretty little medieval town of Primosten, another coastal gem like St. Stephen or a miniature Dubrovnik, by lunchtime.
+Day 18 sees us on a late-morning ferry to Split back on the mainland, and we head north past the pretty little medieval town of Primosten, another coastal gem like St. Stephen or a miniature Dubrovnik, by lunchtime.
 We then continue to Pag, usually referred to as Pag Island even though it's actually a long thin peninsular now connected to the mainland via a bridge.